frc5431/TitanUtil/README.md

 * Portability to add more complex mechanisms like intakes

 # Install
-There are a few ways of installing TitanUtil, the easiest way is to use Gradle as GradleRIO is the new compiler.

-## Gradle
+The supported way of introducing TitanUtil to a project is via Gradle.
+Gradle is the current build system for WPILib robot projects.

-Add the following to the root build.gradle
+To install, add the following to the root build.gradle
 ```
 allprojects {
     repositories {